mrajangam/aksterra/Readme.txt

 ----------------------------------------------------------------------------------------------------------

-Stage IV : Run containerized (nginx) application in this cluster Note : The "Manifest files such as "deployment" , "Services" kept in the folder "C:\Users\prave\Documents\azure\aksexercise"
+Stage IV : Run containerized (nginx) application in this cluster Note : The "Manifest files such as "deployment" , "Services" kept in "mrajangam/exe1" in GitHub , also kept a copy in the folder "C:\Users\prave\Documents\azure\aksexercise"

 Step 1 : Change to the folder "deployment.yaml" & "service.yaml"and use kubectl command to apply